 Home Sick Pilots is an alt metal horror story about longing for more than your life is now.
 For Ami, as well as her band mates in the Home Sick Pilots, there are two things they want.
 The first thing is to be recognized as a sick rock band; the other is only is vaguely hinted at.
 Dan Watter cleverly weaved a necessary conversation into this story.
 Homelessness and the foster care system are uncomfortable topics, easily ignored.
 However, given the state of our society it is a problem that does not appear to be going away.
 I only feel that it will worsen given the past year.

 Home Sick Pilots # 1 has laid the groundwork for a very unique scary story.
 The cliche often used in movies and books is that the homeless are easy targets for foul play.
-Unfortunately, their absences are often written off or not even recognized at all.
+Unfortunately, their absences receive a convenient write-off or occur with no one the wiser.
 If this debut issue is any indication, Ami isn’t missing.
 She has found a home…a dark domain…and she’s not alone.
 Finally she’s somewhere she belongs.